aehng/Lecture-Notes/Module0/Lec04-Wed_Jan_18/README.md

 In this course a software development plan is a document you are required to write for each assignment.
 In it you document your efforts at each stage of the software development process.

-Most authors name five phases in the software development process:
+Most authors identify five phases in the software development process:

 ![Waterfall model of software development](./44-Waterfall_model.png)